KahVille/weeklychallenges/README.md

 # weeklychallenges
 My solutions for the Weekly Challenge series from IAMTimCorey.
+For me the purpose of this challenge is to develop as a programmer.

 The challenge playlist can be found [here](https://www.youtube.com/playlist?list=PLLWMQd6PeGY1VcJGocm1wwtFCZUrh2sc9 "IAMTimCorey Weekly Challenges")